Naemyŏngbu: Recruitment

-The legal spouse of a King or Crown Prince during the Joseon period was selected through a specific procedure that differed from matchmaking practices common outside the royal family.
-The government issued a ban on marriages in noble households throughout the country, indicating that unmarried daughters of the aristocracy between the ages of 13 and 17 were potential candidates.
-Depending on the age of the crown prince, girls as young as 9 were sometimes considered, which occurred in the selections of Lady Hyegyeong and Queen Sinjeong.
-A temporary department called the Office of the Royal Wedding was installed to manage all relevant tasks.
+The legitimate wife of a king or crown prince during the Joseon period was selected through a specific procedure that differed from matchmaking practices common outside the royal family.
+The government issued a ban on marriages in aristocratic families throughout the country, indicating that unmarried daughters between the ages of 13 and 17 were potential candidates.
+Depending on the age of the crown prince, girls as young as 9 were sometimes considered.
+A temporary department called the "Office of the Royal Wedding" was established to manage all relevant tasks.

 On announcement of the marriage ban, aristocratic families were required to submit details of their unmarried daughters' birth dates and times, as well as the family's genealogical records up to three generations.
 Candidates were required to be beautiful in appearance and virtuous in character.
 Those who were not considered physically attractive were disqualified, regardless of their family lineage or virtue.
-Five to six candidates were selected based on this, which was whittled down to two or three candidates in the second stage, with the bride-to-be selected in the third round.
-This third presentation was conducted in the presence of the King and Queen Dowager, who consulted the three state councillors before making the final decision.
+Five to six candidates were selected based on this, which was whittled down to two or three candidates in the second stage, with the bride-to-be selected during the third stage.
+This third stage was usually conducted in the presence of the king and/or queen dowager, who consulted the three state councilors before making the final decision.

-After selection, gifts of silk and jewellery were sent to the bride's family, and the bride moved to a detached palace where she was instructed in palace etiquette.
-The wife of a King was then formally invested as Queen, after which she moved into the palace to undergo a consummation ceremony.
-The next day, she was greeted by all palace staff, after which she went to greet the Queen Dowager(s).
-An invested Queen of Joseon would then receive formal recognition from the Emperor of China acknowledging her legitimacy.
+Gifts of silk and jewelry were then sent to the bride's family, and the bride moved to a detached palace where she was instructed in palace etiquette before the formal investiture and marriage ceremony.
+A queen of Joseon would then receive formal recognition from the emperor of China acknowledging her legitimacy.

-Despite the benefits of one's daughter being selected as the primary wife of the King or Crown Prince, aristocratic families were often reticent to marry their daughters into the royal family and quickly arranged marriages for their young daughters when a selection was anticipated.
-One lady of the Gwon clan even feigned insanity during the presentation to avoid being chosen as Crown Princess.
+Despite the benefits of one's daughter being selected as queen or crown princess, aristocratic families were often reticent to marry their daughters into the royal family and quickly arranged marriages for their young daughters when a selection was anticipated.
+One lady from the Gwon clan even feigned insanity during a selection to avoid being chosen as crown princess.